vasilev17/chrono-shift/README.md

 ## 🏷️ Features

-- **Active Directory Sign-In** – Authenticate with your university / company Active Directory credentials
+- **Active Directory Sign-In** – Authenticate with your university / company Active Directory credentials.

-- **Role-Based UI** – Pick between *Intern*, *Mentor*, *Manager* on first login or get assigned as an *Administrator* and unlock just the dashboards you need
+- **Role-Based UI** – Pick between *Intern*, *Mentor*, *Manager* on first login or get assigned as an *Administrator* and unlock just the dashboards you need.

-- **In-Line Timesheet Editing** – Add, overwrite or delete activities for any day, complete with duration and description, in a single editable grid
+- **In-Line Timesheet Editing** – Add, overwrite or delete activities for any day, complete with duration and description, in a single editable grid.

-- **Smart Holiday Overview** – Automatic conversion of logged hours to working-days and real-time calculation of remaining leave
+- **Smart Holiday Overview** – Automatic conversion of logged hours to working-days and real-time calculation of remaining leave.

 ---